 About Dr. Tashika

 In May 2009, I established TLC Counseling & Consulting Services LLC in Atlanta, GA, where I focus on the mental health & wellness of women of color.
 My vision is to help Black women move from "Wholeness to Wellness".
-Most of the women I work with do not have a serious mental illness, but unresolved trauma and poor coping skills for life’s stressors.
+Most women I work with do not have a serious mental illness, but unresolved trauma and poor coping skills for life’s stressors.
 Beginning counseling is not always an easy decision, but it is an investment in your personal growth.
 It can even be exciting seeing yourself becoming the woman you know you could always be.

 I am a lifelong learner & stay current in new counseling approaches and the most recent research.
 I have received extensive training in trauma-informed interventions including: dialectical behavior therapy, attachment-based therapies, and cognitive behavioral therapy.

 Education & Training